Ponderosa/dancing_duck/README.md

 The design consists of ~20 motorized ducks that can be controlled to perform coordinated dance moves in the water.
 The ducks are decoys with an RC hobby boat mounted to the bottom.
 There are two DC brushed motor, each attached to a propeller.
 A RP2040(Pico W) with a FreeRTOS, MQTT stack will be implmented on a custom PCBA.
 It will be able to interface with the Coordinator MQTT broker and control the motors with a TI 83xx driver chip.
 Also included is a magnetometer to help ducks point in desired directions and to return to dock when needed.

+The ducks will be controlled via MQTT text based instructiones (G-Code?) being issued from the RPi4 Coordinator.
+The Coordinator will be running a broker, likely Mosquitto.
+Logging and monitoring infrastructure will be running on the Coordinator and may be accessed via a touchscreen mounted directly to the RPi4 or an external laptop known as the Monitor.

 # Duck Firmware
 ## Build Instructions
 ```